 Cori L. McGuire’s Refined Parenting Coordination Method

-It is a structured process designed to help families function within their existing parenting arrangements when conflict has made cooperation difficult or impossible.
+Parenting Coordination is not a single intervention.
+It is a structured, court‑recognized process designed to help families function within their existing parenting arrangements when conflict has made cooperation difficult or impossible.

-A Process Built for High‑Conflict Families
+A Process Designed for Families Experiencing High‑Conflict

 High‑conflict parenting disputes are rarely resolved through persuasion, goodwill, or repeated court appearances alone.
 When stress is high and trust is low, parents often need: